FMIG Network Program of Excellence Award

 - The PoE application is identical year to year.
 Keep a running document of your events and programs so you're ready to apply when applications open each spring.

-The 2020 application cycle is open now until April 1!
+The 2020 application cycle is now open and the deadline extended until April 30!
 Submit your FMIG's application to be considered for an award.

 For more than 10 years, the AAFP Family Medicine Interest Group (FMIG) Network has recognized FMIGs with the Program of Excellence Award for their efforts to stimulate student interest in family medicine and family medicine programming.